PROFESSIONAL QUALIFICATIONS, trainings, studies, attendances, projects.

 Contemporary Studies

-in Infant Development & Mental HealthThis comprised post-graduate observation & studies from the perinatal period through to early infant development.
+My training here comprised post-graduate observation & studies from the perinatal period through to early infant development.
 Alongside this, I studied the latest new pioneering approaches and theories of the bio-neurological, cognitive, emotional and developmental issues in regards to the mother-infant attachment.

 It consisted of mother-infant observations over two years.
 Also two years of theoretical studies of infants as regards to developmental psychology, developments in attachment styles and a major focus on the contemporary understandings of the psychoanalytic aspects of parent infant dynamics.
 The studies also regarded ~ in depth ~ the bio-neurological developments of the infant ~ about which I am currently regularly updated to this day.

-Post Graduate studies in Therapeutic CommunitiesThis was with the Philadelphia Association London (1984/5).
+This was with the Philadelphia Association London (1984/5).
 This comprised fifteen months of studies (four terms) in the understandings of social phenomenological and existential meaning in community relationships, plus one year of attendance in experiential group work.

-Co-founder of a small residential Therapeutic CommunityThis is a long stay small therapeutic community founded in 1986 and is based in South West London.
-It is run on basic principles of community and democratisation, alongside a focus on group dynamic processes.
+This was a long stay small therapeutic community founded in 1986 and was based in South West London.
+It was closed in 2010 ~ due to re-structuring ~ after nearly 25 years of service provision.
+It was run on basic principles of community and democratisation, alongside a focus on some group dynamic processes, and existential perspectives….

-It is called 'Asclepion Therapeutic Community'
+It was called 'Asclepion Therapeutic Community'

 Registered Charity No. 299124.